 - Automated Extract Transform and Load (ETL) processes on AWS with Apache Airflow.
 Migrated compute and data-intensive tasks to large, elastically-sized EMR Spark clusters on AWS using the EC2 Spot Market for a three to five times speedup at a fraction of the cost of dedicated hardware.

 - Led multi-phase department-wide training to enforce fundamental software best practices, including source control (GitHub), unit testing, and containerization (Docker).

 Principal Data Engineer2012 - 2017Capital One

-Technologies: Java, R, SQL, Python, AWS EC2, AWS S3, Apache Kafka, Storm, Hadoop, Amazon Web Services (AWS), Spark
+Technologies: Java, R, SQL, Python, Amazon EC2 (Amazon Elastic Compute Cloud), Amazon S3 (AWS S3), Apache Kafka, Storm, Hadoop, Amazon Web Services (AWS), Spark

 - Built a targeted online acquisition platform using AWS, H2O, and Spark to grow the customer base and increase revenue.
 Presented Building Real-time Targeting Capabilities on AWS at the H2O Open Tour 2016 in New York.
 Discussed H2O and Apache Spark-based machine learning techniques for improving customer acquisition rates on Capital One's website.
 Explained how to build models at scale on AWS and how to conduct automated daily model refits and model deployments to reactive production systems.